keithws/contentful-webhook-tunnel/README.md

 To register the webhooks via the Contentful Content Management API requires an access token.
 Vist the [Contentful Developer Center][3] to acquire an access token for a local script.
 Then, save that token to an environment variable named `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN`.

 Ngrok defaults to using tunnel servers in the US.
 To use a tunnel server outside the US then set the `NGORK_REGION` environment variable to another region.
 See the [ngrok documentation][4] for the list of supported regions.

+To have your tunnel protected with HTTP Basic Auth, you must create an account the [ngrok][ngrok], get your access token, and set the `NGROK_AUTH_TOKEN` environment variable.
+If that environment variable is present, then random a username and password will be created and registered with Contentful each and every time the script is run.

 ## How it Works